Cation mono- and co-doped anatase TiO$_2$ nanotubes: An {\em ab initio} investigation of electronic and optical properties: Electronic structure

 \section{Electronic structure}

+In this section, we discuss the density of states (DOS) and the partial density of states (PDOS) for the doped TNTs under consideration, in particular, the behavior of the valence bands (VBs) and the conduction bands (CBs) upon doping, with focus on the modifications of the energy gap.
+In order to present the results in a concise and systematic fashion, we have chosen to measure the energy in the DOS and PDOS plots, Figs.~\ref{fig2}--\ref{fig6}, relative to the top of the valence band energy, $E_{\textrm{TVB}}$, of the pristine TNT.
+For water splitting applications, on the other hand, the absolute energies are required, see section VI, in particular, table \ref{table:results}.

+Before going into detail, we emphasize that we have carefully checked the dependence of the results on the dopant positions.
+For example, for a concentration of 1\%, we find that the total energy for different dopant positions varies only by less than $0.01$ eV, and no change in the DOS is obtained.
+For 2\% and 3\% concentrations, we find that the stability increases upon increasing the distance between dopants.
+Hence our calculations have been done at the largest possible distance(s) between dopant atoms.

-Figure \ref{fig2}(a) shows the density of states (DOS) for pristine titania nanotubes ($8$, 0).
-The band gap of the pure TNT is $2.21$ eV, which is lower than the corresponding gap of bulk TiO$_{2}$ anatase \cite{LKa} due to the well known shortcoming of the GGA.
-The Ti states dominate in the unoccupied states, while the O (p) states contribute mostly to the occupied states with a minor contribution to the unoccupied states, see Fig.~\ref{fig2}(b).
-The DOS and PDOS (partial DOS) are very similar to the results obtained in Ref.\ \onlinecite{FN}.
+Figure \ref{fig2}(a) shows the density of states (DOS) for pristine titania nanotubes (8,0).
+The calculated band gap is $2.20$ eV, which -- as usual in DFT-GGA -- is lower than the corresponding experimental gap of the TiO$_{2}$ nanotube {(3.18 -- 3.23 eV \cite{Momeni2016,Momeni2015})}.
+The Ti {\bf ($3d$)} states dominate in the unoccupied states, while the O {\bf($2p$)} states contribute mostly to the occupied states with a minor contribution to the unoccupied states, see Fig.~\ref{fig2}(b).
+The DOS and PDOS are very similar to the results obtained in \cite{FN}.